dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 ### Choosing a 3d modeling program

 In order to load buffered geometry you first must have such geometry to load in the first place.
-Typically you will create a model in a 3d modeling program, and one way or another produce a JSON file that resembles the example I have given.
+Typically I will create a model in a 3d modeling program, and one way or another produce a JSON file that resembles the example I have given.

-The only 3d modeling programs I have some experience with so far are [sketchup](https://www.sketchup.com/), and [blender](https://www.blender.org/).
-Sketchup is a fairly easy to use program, but is not open source, blender on the other hand is.

-The process of exporting from sketchup to blender is a [little involved](https://github.com/mrdoob/three.js/wiki/Using-SketchUp-Models).
-It can be done but requires an additional Collada file loader that can be [found in the examples folder](https://github.com/mrdoob/three.js/blob/r91/examples/js/loaders/ColladaLoader.js) of the three.js repository.
-If you make use of that it is also off topic anyway, because this post is about the buffered geometry loader, and making use of the Collada file loader will be making use of an alternative to the buffered geometry loader.

-So for this post I will be writing about the blender plug-in, and as of late I have been using blender over sketchup.
-It is open source, and also a bit more professional when it comes to this sort of thing anyway.
-In the three.js repositories exporters folder there is the io_three plugin that can be used to export a model to the JSON format used by the loader.
+These days I am mainly just using blender when it comes to making a geometry with a program that I will then want to export to use in threejs as one format or another.

 ### Setting up the blender plugin